Vision For Sustainability, 3 Women To Look Out For

 We love what Jacqueline has done with Tanoti Crafts, with high-quality products and workmanship.
 Tanoti’s values also align well with ours here at UNPLUG.
 The social impact, preservation of traditions, being locally made, and being eco-friendly are all part of our eco metrics.

 This is why we're always singing from the rooftops about how great this brand is.
-If you'd like to check out their products, head to our store or online
+If you'd like to check out their products, head to our store or online.

 What Has Been The Reason That Drives You To Continue To Run Your Business?